ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 Iframes can send a  `send-intersection` message to its parent to start receiving IntersectionObserver style [change records](http://rawgit.com/slightlyoff/IntersectionObserver/master/index.html#intersectionobserverentry) of the iframe's intersection with the parent viewport.

-Example of Iframe `send-intersection` request:
+Example of iframe `send-intersection` request:
 ```javascript
 window.parent.postMessage({
   sentinel: 'amp',